satansdeer/satansdeer.github.com/content/legacy-posts/architecture-literacy-for-vibe-coders/index.md

 Assuming the AI understands your system boundaries better than you do.

-Waiting until the codebase is painful before mapping it.
-By then, every change is already harder.
+Waiting until the codebase is broken before mapping it.
+By then, every change is harder.

 ## Exercise